What to Expect During a Home Appraisal

 Home appraisals are an analysis of a property to determine its current market value.
 During the home-buying process, the lender hires a certified appraiser to evaluate the home and ensure it's not being sold for more than it's worth.

-Appraisers typically evaluate both the interior and exterior of the property, conduct research on comparable homes, and address any special requests from the lender.
+Appraisers typically evaluate both the interior and exterior of the property, conduct research on comparable home sales, and address any special requests from the lender.
 The buyer usually pays for the appraisal, which generally costs a few hundred dollars.
+Fees typically fall somewhere between $300 and $500, though the final amount depends on the home's size, location, and complexity.

 The Home Appraisal Process

 Appraisals happen shortly after the buyer and seller agree on a purchase price.
-The lender selects the appraiser, who schedules a visit with the seller.
-The process typically includes:
+The lender selects the appraiser, who then schedules a visit with the seller.
+The process typically breaks down into three steps.

 Inspection

-The appraiser walks through the entire home to ensure it’s structurally sound, safe, and updated.
-They’ll document the number of rooms, condition of major systems, and any recent upgrades.
+The appraiser walks through the entire home to ensure it's structurally sound, safe, and updated.
+They'll document the number of rooms, the condition of major systems, and any recent upgrades.
+Getting familiar with the appraisal inspection process ahead of time can help you prepare your home and avoid any unnecessary delays.
 FHA and VA loans may require additional checks, such as verifying appliance function or utilities.

 Research